-- As required by regulation 55(4) and clause 5(ii)(2) of the Eleventh Schedule of the SEBI Regulations, we report that: - a. we have sought and obtained all the information and explanations which, to the best of our knowledge and belief were necessary for the purposes of our audit; - b. in our opinion, the Balance Sheet and the Revenue Account dealt with by this report have been prepared in accordance with the accounting policies and standards specified in the Regulations; and - c. the Balance Sheet, the Revenue Account and the Cash Flow Statement, dealt with by this report are in agreement with the books of accounts of the Scheme. - In our opinion, the methods used to value non-traded securities as at March 31, 2024, as determined by the Management under procedures approved by the Trustees in accordance with the guidelines for valuation of securities for mutual funds as mentioned in the Eighth Schedule to the SEBI Regulations, are fair and reasonable.
+- 1. As required by regulation 55(4) and clause 5(ii)(2) of the Eleventh Schedule of the SEBI Regulations, we report that: - a. we have sought and obtained all the information and explanations which, to the best of our knowledge and belief were necessary for the purposes of our audit; - b. in our opinion, the Balance Sheet and the Revenue Account dealt with by this report have been prepared in accordance with the accounting policies and standards specified in the Regulations; and - c. the Balance Sheet, the Revenue Account and the Cash Flow Statement, dealt with by this report are in agreement with the books of accounts of the Scheme. - 2.
+On the basis of information and explanations given to us, the scheme does not have any non-traded securities as at March 31, 2024 and hence reporting requirement of Eighth Schedule of the SEBI Regulations is not applicable.